PyCav/server/server_setup_guide.md

 	ufw status
 	```

-13. We will now install the rest of the LAMP software stack which includes Linux, Apache, MySQL and PHP.
-You already have **Linux** installed on your server, so we will now
+13. You now need to install the rest of the LAMP software stack which includes Linux, Apache, MySQL and PHP.
+You already have Linux installed on your server, so you now need to install the next part
-	install the http server software **Apache** and allow incoming connections to apache to pass through your firewall
+	the http server software Apache.
+You will also need to allow incoming connections to Apache to pass through your firewall.
+These steps are easily carried out by running the following two commands.

 	```bash
 	apt-get -y install apache2
 	ufw allow in "Apache Full"
 	```

-	You can print the status of Apache by running the command (although it doesn't need to be run to proceed)
+	You can print the status of Apache by running the command below (although it doesn't need to be run to proceed).

 	```bash
 	systemctl status apache2
 	```

-	we will now install the database software **MySQL**, on screen prompts will appear after running each of the commands below, make sure to follow the instructions that appear on screen
+	You must now install the database software MySQL, on screen prompts will appear after running each of the commands below, make sure to follow the on screen instructions that appear.

 	```bash
 	apt-get -y install mysql-server
 	mysql_secure_installation
 	```

-	now to install the final component, a scripting language **PHP**, run the following command
+	Now to install the final component, the scripting language PHP.

 	```bash
 	apt-get -y install php libapache2-mod-php php-mcrypt php-mysql
 	```

 14. The next four commands will reorder the priority of files that apache uses as your server's homepage and then restart the apache server so that this change takes effect,
-	by default index.html in the folder /var/www/html/ is the default landing page, these commands will change it so
+	by default index.html in the folder /var/www/html/ is your server's default homepage, these commands will change it so
 	that index.php (same directory) is the default homepage.

 	```bash